Jangor67/gpio_rest/Readme.md

 # Test

-Check and change the used ip number accordingly
+You can test the rest interface first as well as the gui. *Be sure to check and change the used ip number accordingly.*

 ```
 curl -X GET "http://192.168.178.63:5000/gpio/status?pin=18"